-- Multi-Agent Systems.
-Studying how computational limitations influence strategic behavior in multi-agent systems, as well as developing approaches to overcome computational issues that arise in practical applications of mechanism design and game theory.
-Designing systems of collaborative problem solving agents, with an emphasis on issues of communication and coordination for applications of multi-agent systems to the design of effective electronic marketplaces and adjustable autonomy systems.
+- Multi-agent systems.
+Studying how computational limitations influence strategic behaviour in multi-agent systems, as well as developing approaches to overcome computational issues that arise in practical applications of mechanism design and game theory.
+Designing systems of collaborative problem solving agents, with an emphasis on issues of communication and co-ordination for applications of multi-agent systems to the design of effective electronic marketplaces and adjustable autonomy systems.
 Modeling trust, reputation and incentives in multi-agent systems, including the use of social networks.

-- Decision-theoretic Planning and Learning.
+- Decision-theoretic planning and learning.
 Design of algorithms to optimize a sequence of actions in an uncertain environment.
 The emphasis is on probabilistic and decision-theoretic techniques such as (fully and partially observable) Markov decision processes as well as reinforcement learning.
-Applications include assistive technology for persons with physical and cognitive disabilities and spoken-dialog systems.
+Applications include assistive technology for persons with physical and cognitive disabilities and spoken-dialogue systems.

 - Machine learning.
 Machine learning is a fast growing topic of both academic research and commercial applications.
 It addresses the issue of how can computers “learn”, that is, how can processes drawing useful conclusions from massive data sets be automated.
 Machine learning plays a central role in a wide range of important applications emerging from a need to process data sets whose sizes and complexities are beyond the ability of humans to handle.

-- Human-in-the-Loop Intelligent Systems: Across many AI-related research areas, there are various models for combining human and machine intelligence to solve computational problems, including human computation (a.k.a. crowdsourcing), learning by demonstration, mixed initiative systems, active learning from human teachers, interactive machine learning, etc. In these systems, humans are a critical part of the computational process -- they serve as teachers and collaborators to the AI system, providing feedback and corrections, or performing computational tasks that are difficult for existing algorithms.
-This area of research is at the intersection of AI, Human-Computer Interaction (HCI) and EconCS, involving the design of interfaces, algorithms and incentive mechanisms to to harness human processing power to tackle challenging computational problems.
+- Human-in-the-loop intelligent systems: Across many AI-related research areas, there are various models for combining human and machine intelligence to solve computational problems, including human computation (aka crowdsourcing), learning by demonstration, mixed initiative systems, active learning from human teachers, interactive machine learning, etc. In these systems, humans are a critical part of the computational process -- they serve as teachers and collaborators to the AI system, providing feedback and corrections, or performing computational tasks that are difficult for existing algorithms.
+This area of research is at the intersection of AI, Human-Computer Interaction (HCI) and EconCS, involving the design of interfaces, algorithms and incentive mechanisms to harness human processing power to tackle challenging computational problems.